-Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") was \$728,000 in the third quarter of 2014 compared to \$228,000 in the third quarter of 2013.
-Equity compensation expense (a non-cash item) in the third quarter of 2014 and 2013 was \$90,000 and \$102,000, respectively.
-Adjusted EBITDA excluding equity compensation was \$818,000 in the third quarter of 2014, compared to \$330,000 in the third quarter of 2013.
+Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") was \$175,000 in the first quarter of 2015 compared to a loss of \$178,000 in the first quarter of 2014.
+Adjusted EBITDA excluding equity compensation (a non-cash item) and restructure charge was \$265,000 in the first quarter of 2015, compared to a loss of \$80,000 in the first quarter of 2014.

-Non-GAAP financial measures, such as EBITDA and adjusted EBITDA excluding equity compensation, should not be considered a substitute for, or superior to, measures of financial performance prepared in accordance with GAAP.
+Non-GAAP financial measures, such as EBITDA and adjusted EBITDA, should not be considered a substitute for, or superior to, measures of financial performance prepared in accordance with GAAP.
 We believe that these non-GAAP financial measures provide meaningful supplemental information regarding the Company's results and facilitate the comparison of results.
-A reconciliation of net income (loss) to EBITDA and adjusted EBITDA excluding equity compensation follows:
+A reconciliation of net income (loss) to EBITDA and adjusted EBITDA follows: